ayushoriginal/Optimized-RGB-To-ColorName/README.md

 And some colors may not be reproducible on printers and in pigments available.

-Nevertheless, this is a fun exercise for us to demonstrate our ability to make use of Python and the numpy library's closest-neighbor functions.
+Nevertheless, this is a fun exercise for us to demonstrate use of Python features:

+   * numpy library's closest-neighbor functions
+   * definition of arrays and dictionary for stand-alone data values (no external dependencies)
+   * calculate hex from decimal
+   * string lookup in dictionary
+   * naming conventions and documentation for teamwork
+   <br /><br />

-We are also using this program to demonstrate our ability to incorporate algorithms into Algorthmia.
+We are also using this exercise to demostrate our ability to incorporate algorithms into Algorthmia.
 Specifically at
 <a target="_blank" href="https://algorithmia.com/algorithms/wilsonmar/RGB2ColorName">
 https://algorithmia.com/algorithms/wilsonmar/RGB2ColorName</a>
 (a private service during development).